Chalarangelo/30-seconds-of-interviews/questions/image-accessibility.md

 #### Good to hear

 * Decorative images should have empty `alt` attribute.
-* Web crawlers use `alt` tags to understand image content, so they are are considered important for Search Engine Optimization (SEO).
+* Web crawlers use `alt` tags to understand image content, so they are considered important for Search Engine Optimization (SEO).

 ##### Additional links